Skip to content

 Editions

-Most Lowry prints were created in runs from 300-850 but there are exceptions.
+Most titles were printed in runs from 300-850 but there are exceptions.
 Among the earliest of Lowry prints is Punch and Judy printed in 1947 as part of the Brenda Rawnsley’s School Prints project.
 Printed in a large edition of 6000 they were sold for around £3 each.
 It was later reissued in 1972 as a signed print in a run of just 75.
 The original painting of 1943 sold in 2018 for just under £1m.
 The smallest runs were the series of 16 monochrome lithographs published in editions of just 75 by Ganymed Original Editions in the 1960s.
 The simple matter of demand and supply marks these among the most desirable of all Lowry prints however they are also - in art historical terms - among the most interesting.
 Lowry created the drawings specifically for the project.

 The size of the edition doesn’t strictly dictate the selling price; rather, it’s a combination of scarcity and the print's style and subject matter that influences desirability and subsequently, value.
-Some of the most desirable prints are in editions of 650 to 850, such as 'The Cart' and 'Berwick on Tweed' (illustrated below).
+Some of the most desirable prints are in editions of 650 to 850, such as 'Britain at Play' and 'Berwick on Tweed' (illustrated below).

 Condition

 Condition holds significant importance when it comes to signed Lowry prints.
-These prints are particularly susceptible to fading, which can greatly diminish their market value.
+These prints are particularly susceptible to fading, which can weaken their market value.
 The main cause of this fading is the use of low-quality inks during the printing, as well as prolonged exposure to sunlight.
 Specific titles like ‘Huddersfield’ and ‘Level Crossing’ (illustrated below) are especially vulnerable to this issue.
 As a result, two identical prints can have vastly different values due to their colour strength.

 Looking To Buy Or Sell A Signed Lowry Print?